 - Noodle Incident: Whatever method the trio uses to escape from the prison.

 - Power Trio: The three main characters.
 Roberto mediates between Jack and Zack who always end up fighting.

-- Prison Riot: Through a chant of "I scream, you scream, we all scream for ice cream!", Roberto manages to provoke a general outburst that comes very close to dissolving into an example of this
+- Prison Riot: Through a chant of "I scream, you scream, we all scream for ice cream!", Roberto manages to provoke a general outburst that comes very close to dissolving into an example of this.

 - Punk in the Trunk: The reason for Zack's imprisonment.